SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 ## Learn about the Source

-Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/cloud-streams-source) if not already imported in previous steps.
+Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/cloud-stream-source) if not already imported in previous steps.

 ### FahrenheitTempSource.java
 Open a new console/terminal if needed.
-Open the FahrenheitTempSource.java file in the "cloud-streams-source" project.
+Open the FahrenheitTempSource.java file in the "cloud-stream-source" project.
-This class shows how simple it is to write a Spring Cloud Streams app that sends events to PubSub+.
+This class shows how simple it is to write a Spring Cloud Stream app that sends events to PubSub+.
 The class is simulating an event source that emits a temperature, in Fahrenheit, every 5 seconds.

 A few things to take note of:
 * As before the [@SpringBootApplication](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-using-springbootapplication-annotation.html) annotation enables auto-configuration and component scanning
-* The @EnableBinding(Source.class) annotation tells us that we are creating a Spring Cloud Streams Source application and enables the Output channel on the Source binding interface.
+* The @EnableBinding(Source.class) annotation tells us that we are creating a Spring Cloud Stream Source application and enables the Output channel on the Source binding interface.
 This Source's output channel will connect to our messaging system at run time.
 * The @InboundChannelAdapter annotation defines which method will be using the Source.OUTPUT channel.
 It is also enabling us to send a SensorReading event every 5 seconds.

 ``` java